Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Implementation Considerations

-It should be noted that we allow $ T_{d} $ subframes before the end of each superframe for RRMS to start to do all the above long timescale calculations and signalling.
-The parameter $ T_{d} $ is chosen as a sufficient time for calculations and message passings.
-This timing configuration guarantees that our design is robust to the backhaul latency.
+\begin{remark} To provide robustness to the backhaul latency in practical implementations, we allow $ T_{d} $ subframes before the end of each superframe to start to do all of the above long-timescale signalling and calculations.
+The parameter $ T_{d} $ is chosen as a sufficient time for calculation and message passing.
+Moreover, since $ T_d $ subframes is a small portion of a superframe, it is much less than the coherence time of the channels statistics that are considered to be constant over a long time (i.e., over a large number of superframes).
+Accordingly, the delay imposed will have no effect on the accuracy of the algorithm.